 Ame Lambert, Ph.D.

-Before RWU, Lambert served at Champlain college for 7 years where she was the inaugural chief diversity officer, and before that, senior director of institutional diversity.
-At Champlain, Lambert led the process for creating and implementing a strategic plan, which had measurable results in the areas of student retention and success, employee access and success and policies and practices that drove equity.
+Before RWU, Lambert served at Champlain college for seven years as the inaugural chief diversity officer, and prior to that, senior director of institutional diversity.
+Lambert led the process for creating and implementing a strategic plan that produced measurable results in the areas of student retention and success, employee access and success, and equity-driven policies and practices.

 Lambert serves as chair of the pre-conference committee for the National Association of Diversity Officers in Higher Education, for which she designed the institute for new chief diversity officers at the annual conference.
 Her interdisciplinary lens enables her to integrate the best of disparate disciplines, such as organization development, neuroscience, education, and intercultural communication, in the creation of complex responses to complex human challenges.

 As a bi-cultural immigrant black woman, Lambert believes the answer is often and/and rather than either/or.
 Lambert is a confirmed introvert and loves nothing better than a long snuggle with her spirited and smart five-year-old child.